 Areas of Study

-Criminology, Crime, Deviance, and Social Control, Education, Gentrification, Law & Society, Poverty, Race & Ethnicity, Stratification, Urban Sociology
+Criminology, Crime, Deviance, Social Control, Education, Gentrification, Law & Society, Poverty, Race & Ethnicity, Stratification, Urban Sociology

 Aliyah is a first-year PhD student at the University of Notre Dame.
 Prior to joining the Department of Sociology, Aliyah received her Bachelor’s degree in Sociology (with high honors) and Law & Society from Oberlin College in 2017.
 Aliyah’s Mellon Mays undergraduate research project explored causal factors for disproportionate rates of gun violence and crime in urban, impoverished communities of color using the Southside of Chicago as a case study and microcosm for larger societal ills (i.e. structural racism and the ‘social death’ of various marginalized groups).